 Quoth the Raven…

-That said, I give the book two stars…
+I give the book five stars!

 Quoth the Raven…